llohse/not-so-rancid/README.md

 ### Legacy devices
 If you want to backup legacy devices, continue to use RANCID.
 Sorry...

-## CVS / SVN
+### CVS / SVN
 What the actual fuck?
 Seriously?
-It is 2018.
+The 90s are over.